 In the case of Vancouver where affordable housing is a major crisis and the land in question is already part of a deeded lot, the economics make great sense.
 Laneway houses are hot items for rental and they greatly increase property values.
 And a small home isn't as much of a concern in a rental market; there will be no shortage of people willing to live in a shoebox for a spell if it's within their budget.

 So there are places for tiny houses, it just takes finding them.
 Some cities are dropping their minimum home size requirements and exploring the idea of tiny homes, unfortunately most still have somewhat senseless and randomly-chosen size minimums; because of that most tiny houses have wheels and have to be ready to move at a moment's notice to avoid bylaw violations.
+See here to find where Tiny Houses are Legal to park and live in.

 Accessory Dwelling Unit (ADU) is another cool name and concept within the tiny house category, but refers more to a bunk house or home office (Shedquarters is my favourite of the monikers).